 Muslims Practicing Their Faith

 Zaid and Haifa Kurdieh are organic farmers in Upstate New York have worked to create a community supported by their farm and other small businesses.
 They sell produce at farmers’ markets and also run a CSA from their farm.
-Their Muslim faith and Islamic laws guide food production and consumption as a recent article in Gastronomica explains.
+Their Muslim faith and Islamic laws guide food production and consumption as an article in Gastronomica explains:

 The Qur’an categorically divides human action into acts that are either permissible (halal) or forbidden (haram), with some gray areas in between.
 At its most basic level, Islam decrees that all foods are permitted for human consumption except for those identified by the Qur’an as haram—namely, pork products, alcohol, illicit drugs, flowing (excess) or congealed blood, carnivorous animals with fangs, birds of prey, and the meat of animals and birds that have not been ritually slaughtered.
 The Kurdiehs believe that these tenets also encourage responsible steward-ship of the land and animals.
 Their farming techniques, carried out with considerable effort and soul-searching, are a logical extension of these precepts.